Olympica Fossae: Dark slope streaks

 A picture below shows dark streaks on the Olympica Fossae.
 Such streaks are common on Mars.
 They occur on steep slopes of craters, troughs, and valleys.
 The streaks are dark at first.
 They get lighter with age.
 Sometimes they start in a tiny spot, then spread out and go for hundreds of meters.
 They have been seen to travel around obstacles, like boulders.
 It is believed that they are avalanches of bright dust that expose a darker underlying layer.
 However, several ideas have been advanced to explain them.
 Some involve water or even the growth of organisms.
 The streaks appear in areas covered with dust.
 Much of the Martian surface is covered with dust.
 Fine dust settles out of the atmosphere covering everything.
 We know a lot about this dust because the solar panels of the Mars Rovers get covered with dust, thus reducing the electrical energy.
 The power of the Rovers has been restored many times by the wind, in the form of dust devils, cleaning the panels and boosting the power.
 Dust storms are frequent, especially when the spring season begins in the southern hemisphere.
 At that time, Mars is 40% closer to the Sun.
-The orbit of Mars is much more elliptical then the Earth's.
+The orbit of Mars is much more elliptical than the Earth's.
 That is the difference between the farthest point from the Sun and the closest point to the Sun is very great for Mars, but only a slight amount for the Earth.
 Also, every few years, the entire planet is engulfed in global dust storms.
 When NASA's Mariner 9 craft arrived there, nothing could be seen through the dust storm.
 Other global dust storms have also been observed, since that time.